V3RDAD/Passage/README.md

 Download https://gitlab.com/i2pplus/I2P.Plus/, insert it there and build it with https://ant.apache.org/

 ## Communities
-Contact network owners for ?i2paddresshelper destination.
+Contact network owners for ?i2paddresshelper destination,

-Contact me to gain accesss to the root.
+contact me to gain accesss to the root.

 ```
 $ROOT